 A visit to Arctic Watch Wilderness Lodge, Canada’s most northerly wilderness lodge at 311 miles (500 km) north of the Arctic Circle, is an arctic expedition unlike any other.
 From late June to mid-August, travelers can explore the area around the lodge on Somerset Island and experience for themselves the trip that fashion icon Jeanne Beker recently called “magical, and very personal.”

 Arctic Watch Wilderness Lodge hosts Richard Weber and Josée Auclair are polar explorers.
 Their son Tessum has followed in their footsteps, and their other son, Nansen, is a guide and wildlife photographer.
-Together with their team, the family created a cozy, comfortable base camp for all kinds of adventures for David and his fellow travelers on Somerset Island.
+Together with their team, the family has created a cozy, comfortable base camp for all kinds of adventures for travelers on Somerset Island.

-Every morning after breakfast, expedition guides presented the Adventure Options for the day.
-Throughout the week, travelers went out in guided groups to kayak, hike, fish, ATV, bike the tundra, go stand-up paddleboarding and take photographs.
+Every morning after breakfast, expedition guides presented our Adventure Options for the day.
+Over the course of the week, we had the opportunity to get out in guided groups to kayak, hike, fish, ATV, bike the tundra, go stand-up paddleboarding and take photographs.

-The adventure, however, began for David before he even set eyes on the lodge at 74°N. His journey began in Yellowknife, the capital of Canada’s Northwest Territories, where passengers boarded a charter flight to Somerset Island.
+The adventure began long before I'd even set eyes on the lodge at 74°N. My journey began in Yellowknife, the capital of Canada’s Northwest Territories, where we boarded a charter flight to Somerset Island.
 Usually, a comfortable flight is a pretty unexceptional experience, but not this time.

-The Cunningham River estuary is the summer home to hundreds of beluga whales, and as David would soon learn, his bird’s-eye view from the plane was only the start of his adventure.
-That first day at Arctic Watch, he chose the kayaking Adventure Option and was soon gliding alongside those belugas across the surface of the bay.
+The Cunningham River estuary is the summer home to hundreds of beluga whales, and as we would soon learn, our bird’s-eye view from the plane was only the start of the adventure.
+That first day at Arctic Watch, I chose the kayaking Adventure Option and was soon gliding alongside those belugas across the surface of the bay.

 Life at a Land-Based Arctic Expedition

 South of the lodge, deep canyons provide challenging hiking and incredibly rewarding photography experiences.
 The Northwest Passage lies to the north, and west of the camp is an area called Red Valley, a popular Arctic Watch ATV destination.
-It was one of the adventures David opted into on his trip.
+It was one of the adventures I opted into.